HSUHK | EN | A A A

 Psychology

-Capturing Your Thoughts — Live Demonstration and Try-out of Psychological Instruments
+Mind-Reading Using an Eye-Tracker — Live Demonstration and Try-out

 Introduction of activityAsian studies